temperlang/temperlang-blog/posts/generically-speaking.md

 C# generates monomorphizations for value types and then one extra monomorphization for all reference types.
 This lets it use a *bool\[\]* array under the hood for its *ArrayList&lt;bool&gt;*, but for all reference types like *ArrayList&lt;MyClass&gt;* it uses a pointer array.
 C# does not need to [box](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing) every primitive value stored in a generic collection.

 Unfortunately, C# style monomorphization won't work for Temper.
-Temper needs to be able to connect multiple types to the same underlying type, for example a third party Temper library might have a *Date* and *DateTime* type that both connect to some language's *Timestamp* type but the stringification and equality of the two still needs to preserve that distinction.
+Temper needs to be able to connect multiple types to the same underlying type, for example a third-party Temper library might have a *Date* and *DateTime* type that both connect to some language's *Timestamp* type but the stringification and equality of the two still needs to preserve that distinction.
 There is no exhaustive set of monomorphizations that would preserve Temper semantics given third-party, ambiguous connections.

 There are definite use cases for monomorphization, and Temper may one day support explicit, coarse-grained, ahead-of-time monomorphization based on a mechanism like OCaml's parameterized modules.
 But it is the wrong tool for translating generic function definitions to other programming languages.